fall pest patrol: work now to foil deer, cabbage worms, viburnum beetle, squash bugs, voles

 mice and voles

-Critical point: You must never use highly toxic mothballs for rodent control or any other unregistered application.
+Critical point: Never use highly toxic mothballs for rodent control or any other unregistered application.

 Are there pests you’re working to get ahead of for next year now?